ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 - Self-host your runners in Azure Virtual Machines with network connectivity to those services

 All the options in the above list will fix the issue but they all have some disadvantages, so can we do better?
-Not long ago, we got a new (and IMO better) alternative which is to take advantage of GitHub private networking for hosted runners.
+Not long ago, we got a new and better alternative which is to take advantage of GitHub private networking for hosted runners.

 {{<figure src="github_private_vnet.webp" alt="GitHub private networking inner workings" caption="*GitHub private networking inner workings, image courtesy of https://docs.github.com/en/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization*" nozoom=true >}}

 ## GitHub private networking with GitHub-hosted runners

-This relatively new feature, allows GitHub-hosted runners to use a network interface card (NIC) created in a subnet under your control.
+This relatively new feature (Public beta started in November 2023 and went GA in April 2024), allows GitHub-hosted runners to use a network interface card (NIC) created in a subnet under your control.
 This way we don't have to manage our own hosted runners, GitHub will keep managing the runners for us, while we will still be able to connect to PaaS service using private connectivity.

 To set this up we need to configure a few things: